vmware-archive/dsmiot/README.md

 ```
 dsmiot [master●●] cf bind-service predimcf predimcreds
 ```
 The app should now be accessible on your PCF instance.
-In our case, at http://predimcf.pcf1-sc.vchs.pivotal.io/